cryptobuks/bamt-poolmanager/README.md

 and run the ./install-pm.sh
 Please see the README to complete the setup.

-See the Wiki for a screenshot
+See the Wiki for a screenshot.

+Absolutely NO hidden donate code!
+You can trust the IFMI brand to never include any kind of auto donate or hash theft code.

+BTC: 1JBovQ1D3P4YdBntbmsu6F1CuZJGw9gnV6
+LTC: LdMJB36zEfTo7QLZyKDB55z9epgN78hhFb

+Donate your hashpower directly at http://wafflepool.com/